Meerpet–Jillelguda

 Meerpet–Jillelguda is a satellite city of Hyderabad and a municipal corporation in Rangareddy district of the Indian state of Telangana.
 The municipal corporation was formed after merging municipality of Meerpet and Jillelguda.

 Etymology

-Meerpet got its name due to the presence of Mir Momin masjid constructed by Mir Moomin Asterbadi – the prime minister of Muhammad Quli Qutb Shah the Fifth king of Qutb Shahi dynasty.
+Meerpet got its name due to the presence of Mir Momin masjid constructed by Mir Mu'min Astarabadi– the prime minister of Muhammad Quli Qutb Shah the Fifth king of Qutb Shahi dynasty.